5 August 2020

 Although the introduction of intelligent interfaces to any business could yield favourable outcomes, there are three main factors any business should consider before embarking on that journey.

-- Cost: Depending on the type of business you operate it may be necessary to heavily invest in microphones, sensors, headsets and other hardware that may be required to successfully start using intelligent interfaces.
+- Cost: Depending on the type of business you operate it may be necessary to heavily invest in microphones, sensors, headsets and other hardware.
+To successfully implement intelligent interfaces, you may need these resources.

 - Skills: Intelligent interface developers will be necessary.
 However, it’s essential to ensure that the company acquired for the development has expertise in your focus domain.
 For example, if you require a healthcare application, then ensure the development company you have selected has extensive experience in creating healthcare applications.

 - Privacy / Ethics: It’s essential to ensure that any adopted intelligent interfaces don’t infringe on the employee’s right to privacy.
 Technologies such as automated surveillance could be intrusive.
-As such, caution should be taken to ensure there is emphasis on undertaking an ethical approach.
+Thus, it is important to consider how to take an ethical approach.

 How Integrove has used Intelligent Interfaces

-The majority of the software solutions developed by Integrove are centred around usability.
+Usability is a key feature of most of Integrove’s software solutions.
 Thus, the aim is to always provide the best possible user experience coupled with impeccable performance.
 This focus has led to the merging of various features such as the use of machine learning, particularly computer vision, into some of Integrove’s applications to enhance the overall user experience.
 Integration of various ways a user can interface with our products will continue to be a constant area of focus as we complete current projects and plan for possible future endeavours in the technology space.

 Get in touch for more information on how Integrove can help you incorporate intelligent interfaces in your organisation.